MatsuriJapon/md2drive/README.md

-A small convenience docker image for converting Markdown files to docx and syncing with a Google Drive folder for use in Matsuri Japon projects.
+A small convenience docker image for converting Markdown files to PDF and syncing with a Google Drive folder for use in Matsuri Japon projects.

 # Typical usage
 Use this docker file in a CI config file and use the tools included in your build steps.
 A service account `credentials.json` file is needed to sync with Google Drive.